sartorlab/mint/README.md

 And the `mint` pipeline can analyze:

 * **sample-wise**, where no groups are present for comparison, and 5mc / 5hmc integration is done per-sample, **and/or**
-* **comparison-wise**, where two or more groups are tested for differential methylation, and 5mc / 5hmc differential methylation integration is done per-group.
+* **comparison-wise**, where groups are tested for differential methylation using a multi-factor design with categorical and/or continuous covariates, and 5mc / 5hmc differential methylation integration is done per-comparison.

 [Top](#contents)